prescottprue/cypress-firebase/README.md

      });
    });
    ```
+1. From the root of your project, start Cypress with the command `./node_modules/cypress/bin/cypress open`.
+In the Cypress window, click your new test (`test_hello_world.js`) to run it.

-1. Look in the `test_hello_world` collection of your Firestore instance (or whichever collection you write in your test) to confirm that a document was added
+1. Look in your Firestore instance and see the `test_hello_world` collection to confirm that a document was added.
 1. Pat yourself on the back, you are all setup to access Firebase/Firestore from within your tests!

 #### Auth